1996JCZhou/Single-Object-Tracking/README.md

 # Single Object Tracking Using Meanshift

 My research in the field of visible object detection begins with the tracking of visual features from moving object using Mean Shift.
 Peter Meer et al. proposed a method for [Real-time tracking of non-rigid objects using mean shift](https://ieeexplore.ieee.org/document/854761).
 After reading this paper carefully, I wrote codes using python to realize the ideas of the authors.
-The codes have two versions, [one](https://github.com/1996JCZhou/Single-Object-Tracking/blob/master/MeanShift_Numpy.py) with **opencv** built-in functions **calcBackProject** and **meanShift** and  with purely **numpy**.
+The codes have two versions, [one](https://github.com/1996JCZhou/Single-Object-Tracking/blob/master/MeanShift_OpenCV.py) with **opencv** built-in functions **calcBackProject** and **meanShift** and [the other](https://github.com/1996JCZhou/Single-Object-Tracking/blob/master/MeanShift_Numpy.py) with purely **numpy**.
 Here are my thoughts for this paper and inspirations from it:

 - Visual Feature Representation